nils-woxholt/gen-fake-data-files/README.md

 }
 ```

-The values can be any Faker provider.
+The values can be any [Faker provider](https://faker.readthedocs.io/en/master/providers.html).
-These are coded in the `map_inputs_to_faker` function so you can add more there.

 ## Run